Using Probiotics for Healthy TravelingUpdated: April 04, 2017Natural Remedies

 When I return home, I continue with the 4 capsules per day (2 after breakfast and 2 after dinner) for two full weeks.
 I then revert back to my usual one capsule per day dosage.

 If you have trouble swallowing even small capsules, you can open them up and sprinkle directly into your mouth (the taste is neutral) or mix with a little water or juice.
 This works great for children, who if under 12 should receive half the adult dosage both at home and when traveling.
+Incidentally, emptying a capsule in your mouth after after brushing your teeth but before bed is a great way for preventing or healing sinus infections.

 If you have a found a different brand works for you when traveling (this one is also excellent and requires no refrigeration), please be sure to consult with the manufacturer for the suggested travel regimen for that particular product.